Money, scouts and speed dating: banks fight for technology edge

 Getting digital right was a “do or die challenge”, McKinsey said, while banks also see technology as a way to reconnect with customers and improve their image after years of scandals.

-“For the last five years the industry has tended to communicate strategy through the rear-view mirror,” said Kevin Hanley, responsible for strategy, architecture and data within operations and IT at Royal Bank of Scotland (RBS.L).
+“For the last five years the industry has tended to communicate strategy through the rear-view mirror,” said Kevin Hanley, responsible for strategy, architecture and data within operations and IT at Royal Bank of Scotland.

 “We are now starting to lift our heads up, look out of the windscreen and talk about where we want to go,” Hanley said.
 “It’s a much more forward-looking story that is centered on the customer and enabled by technology.”